Benedictteo05/OSA_notes/Application Security/L6 - Cryptography.md

 - `RNGCryptoServiceProvider` generates high-quality random numbers.
 With it, we use an random number generator (RNG) that is as random as possible.
 This helps in applications where random numbers must be completely random.
 - Caution:
 	- `RNGCryptoServiceProvider` has a cost:
-		- It reduces performance over the Random type.
+		- It reduces performance over the `Random` type.

 ### How Random?
 - When to use `Random` and when to use the slightly more complicated `RNGCryptoServiceProvider`?
 - For most programs, `Random` is sufficient and preferable due to its simplicity.
-- For important programs, `RNGCryptoServiceProvider`
+- For important programs, `RNGCryptoServiceProvider` is better because it is less prone to problems with its randomness.

 ### Salted/Unsalted hashes
 ^cefd82